kseniacold/Sorts-In-Java/README.md

 ### Quick Sort:
     * Does not require additional space
     * Perfoms in O(nlogn) time on average
-    * Has O(n^2) time complexity in the worth case - when array is sorted or reverselity sorted
+    * Has O(n^2) time complexity in the worth case - when array is sorted or reversely sorted
     * Picks first element of the givien array as a pivot element
-    * This is not a randomized implementation which will solve the problem above
+    * This is not a randomized implementation which will solve the worth case time complexity